Women's suffrage in New Zealand: Successful campaign

 Women's suffrage was granted after about two decades of campaigning throughout New Zealand by women.
-The New Zealand branch of the Women's Christian Temperance Union (WCTU) led by Anne Ward (1886–1887), Emma Packe (1887–1889), Catherine Fulton (1889–1892), and Annie Jane Schnackenberg (1892–1900) was particularly instrumental in the campaign.
+The New Zealand branch of the Women's Christian Temperance Union (WCTU NZ) led by Anne Ward (1886–1887), Emma Packe (1887–1889), Catherine Fulton (1889–1892), and Annie Jane Schnackenberg (1892–1900) was particularly instrumental in the campaign.
 Influenced by the American Frances Willard of the Woman's Christian Temperance Union and the philosophy of thinkers like Harriet Taylor Mill and John Stuart Mill, the movement argued that women could bring morality into democratic politics.
 Kate Sheppard, a WCTU NZ activist, was a leading advocate for political action for women's rights.
 Opponents argued instead that politics was outside women's 'natural sphere' of the home and family.
 Suffrage advocates countered that allowing women to vote would encourage policies which protected and nurtured families.

-Suffragists in WCTU, Political Franchise Leagues and trade unions organised a series of petitions to Parliament: over 9,000 signatures were delivered in 1891, followed by a petition of almost 20,000 signatures in 1892, and finally in 1893 nearly 32,000 signatures were presented – almost a quarter of the adult European female population of New Zealand.
+Suffragists in WCTU, political franchise leagues and trade unions organised a series of petitions to Parliament: over 9,000 signatures were delivered in 1891, followed by a petition of almost 20,000 signatures in 1892, and finally in 1893 nearly 32,000 signatures were presented – almost a quarter of the adult European female population of New Zealand.

 An 1893 cartoon depicting William Rolleston urging women to vote for the Conservative Party to whom they "owe the franchise".

-From 1887, several attempts were made to pass bills enabling female suffrage, the first of which was authored by Julius Vogel, the 8th Premier of New Zealand.
+From 1887, several attempts were made to pass bills enabling female suffrage, the first of which was authored by Julius Vogel, the 8th premier of New Zealand.
 Each bill came close to passing.
 Various electoral bills that would have given adult women the right to vote were presented to the House of Representatives but were either defeated or withdrawn.